HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 </div>

 * **Code Generation Template** – Allows the developer to specify a particular template to use for code generation with this item.
 See the Code Generation section for more information.
-* **Custom Data** – metadata that will be passed to the code generator.
+* **Custom Data** – meta data that will be passed to the code generator.
 See the Code Generation section for more information.
 * **Deploy Always Fields** – In some cases, developers may want to deploy only a few fields for an item, and not the entire item.
 This is useful when a Sitecore item is acting as both taxonomy and content and the development team wants to update a field like insert options or permissions on the item.<br />![](/Images/Tds/chapter4-fields.png) <br /> When the developer edits the Deploy Always Field, the above dialog is opened.
 Any field on the item can be chosen to always be deployed from this dialog.
 This setting is only available if the item is set to Deploy Once (see Item Deployment below).
 * **Exclude Item From** – This setting allows the developer to choose to exclude an item from a specific project configuration.
 This can be used to create test content items that the development team would use during development.
 The test items could be excluded from the production project configuration, preventing them from being deployed in that environment.
 This feature is very much like a conditional compilation directive in a code file.
 * **File Name** – The name of the file that contains the item information on disk.
 * **File System Alias** – The file system name to use when an items name is to long.
 This property is used to get around the file path limit in Windows by allowing the developer to specify a shorter name.
 * **Full Path** – The full disk path to the file that contains the information about the item.
 * **Item Deployment** – This setting determines if an item should be deployed to Sitecore based on its presence in the target Sitecore instance.
+  * **Never Deploy** - This option allows the developer to create an item that will never be deployed.
+This item will act as a "placeholder" for child items in the content tree.
+This is useful for the Sitecore items in the root of the content tree.
   * **DeployOnce** – When this option is chosen, an item will not be overwritten during deployment.
 This is useful for setting up new sections of the content tree.
 A new section or meta-data could be created with the proper permissions and insert options during a deployment.
 Content editors can update the item and future deployments will not overwrite their changes.
   * **AlwaysUpdate** – When this option is chosen, the item will always be updated during deployment.
 This is normally used for Sitecore schema items like Templates, Layouts, Sublayouts and Renderings.
 * **Namespace** – A custom namespace to use with code generation.
 See the code generation section for more information.
 * **SitecorePath** – The path to the item within Sitecore.